mrazomej/phd/docs/src/chapter_05/section_03_model.md

 mean burst size is similar to the reported burst size of 1.15 on a similar system on *E. coli* [@Yu2006].

-### Repressor rates from a three-state regulated promoter.
+### Repressor Rates from a Three-State Regulated Promoter

-Having determined the unregulated promoter transition rates we now proceed to determine the repressor rates $k^{(r)}_{\text{on}}$ and $k^{(r)}_{\text{off}}$.
+Having determined the unregulated promoter transition rates, we now proceed to determine the repressor rates $k^{(r)}_{\text{on}}$ and $k^{(r)}_{\text{off}}$.
 These rates' values are constrained again by the correspondence between our kinetic picture and what we know from equilibrium models [@Phillips2015a].